yl-wang996/ToolEENet/README.md

 # ToolEENet

-This code is wirtten based on https://github.com/Jiyao06/GenPose.
+This code is written based on https://github.com/Jiyao06/GenPose.

-The final code will be release soon.
+The clean code will be released soon.